Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

     5. Click on **+ Add** at the top, then click on **Javascript UDF**.
     6. In the panel that opens:
        1. Enter **productViewsJson** for "Function alias".
-       2. Copy the contents of the file **ProductViewsUDF.txt**, and replace the current function definition displayed on the right side of the screen.
+       2. Copy the contents of the file **ProductViewsUDF.txt** you downloaded from the ***src*** directory in this repository, and replace the current function definition displayed on the right side of the screen.
        3. Click **Save** at the bottom.
     7. Click on **Outputs** on the left.
     8. Click on **+ Add** at the top, then click on **Cosmos DB**.